modernistik/parse-stack/README.md

 puts song.name # 'My Title'

 ```

+There are also a special `:create` callback.
+A `before_create` will be called whenever a unsaved object will be saved, and `after_create` will be called when a previously unsaved object successfully saved for the first time.

 ## Schema Upgrades and Migrations
 You may change your local Parse ruby classes by adding new properties.
 To easily propagate the changes to your Parse application (MongoDB), you can call `auto_upgrade!` on the class to perform an non-destructive additive schema change.
 This will create the new columns in Parse for the properties you have defined in your models.
 Parse Stack will calculate the changes and only modify the tables which need new columns to be added. *It will not destroy columns or data*